 - Sometimes i think it’s easiest to have lists of each nutrient, that way you can just mix and match with whatever you’ve got on hand!

-- Protein: eggs, string cheese, grilled/baked chicken, turkey, beef, pork, salmon, shrimp; nitrate free deli turkey, plain greek yogurt, canned tuna/salmon
+- Protein: eggs, grilled/baked chicken, turkey, beef, pork, salmon, shrimp; nitrate free deli turkey, plain greek yogurt, canned tuna/salmon, organic string cheese

 - Fat: peanut/almond butter, nuts/seeds like almonds, cashews, chia, hemp; avocado, ghee, butter, olive oil, avocado oil, coconut oil